trueos/trueos-docs/trueos-handbook/install.rst

    Default ZFS Layout

-Regardless of how many disks are selected for the ZFS configuration, the default layout will be the same.
+Regardless of how many disks are selected for the ZFS configuration, the default layout is the same.
 ZFS does not require separate partitions for :file:`/usr`, :file:`/tmp`, or :file:`/var`.
 Instead, create one ZFS partition (pool) and specify a mount for each dataset.
-A :file:`/boot` partition is not mandatory with ZFS as the
-|trueos| installer puts a 64k partition at the beginning of the drive.
+A :file:`/boot` partition is not mandatory with ZFS as the |trueos| installer puts a 64k partition at the beginning of the drive.

-.. warning:: Do not remove any of the default mount points as they are used by |trueos|.
+.. warning:: Do not remove any of the default mount points.
+These are all used by |trueos|.

 Use :guilabel:`Add` to add additional mount points.
 The system will ask for the name of the mount point as size is not limited at creation time.
 Instead, the data on any mount point can continue to grow as long as space remains within the ZFS pool.

 To set the swap size, click :guilabel:`Swap Size`.
-This will prompt to enter a size in MB.
-If a RAIDZ* or mirror exists, a swap partition of the specified size will be created on each disk and mirrored between the drives.
-For example, if a 2048 MB swap size is specified, a 2 GB swap partition will be created on all of the specified disks, yet the total swap size will be 2GB, due to redundancy.
+This prompts you to enter a size in MB.
+If a RAIDZ* or mirror exists, a swap partition of the specified size is created on each disk and mirrored between the drives.
+For example, if a 2048 MB swap size is specified, a 2 GB swap partition is created on all the specified disks, but the total swap size is 2GB because of redundancy.

 Right-click any mount point to toggle between enabling or disabling many ZFS properties: